Skip to content

 Intelligence Model

-Key assumption: The BOF CLI does not call LLM APIs.
-All AI reasoning happens in the calling agent session (e.g., Claude Code, a custom Agent SDK app, or a human reading the output).
-The CLI is a structured data tool — it fetches, computes, stores, and renders.
-The agent interprets, evaluates, and writes back conclusions via CLI commands.
+The system does not call LLM APIs directly.
+All AI reasoning happens in the calling agent session (Claude Code, a custom Agent SDK app, or a human).
+The system is a structured data tool — it fetches, computes, stores, and renders.
+The agent interprets, evaluates, and writes back conclusions.

 Layers

-• No LLM SDK dependency in the BOF codebase.
+• No LLM SDK dependency in the codebase.

-• Determinism preserved — composite scores, action thresholds, and risk computations are always rule-based.
-Agent judgment enters only through score assignment, evidence extraction, and narrative text.
+• Determinism preserved — composite scores, action thresholds, thesis health, and risk computations are always rule-based.
+Agent judgment enters only through hypothesis assessment, score assignment, evidence extraction, and narrative text.

-• Fallback is natural — if no agent evaluates rubrics, the CLI still produces a data-complete draft report with empty scores.
+• Fallback is natural — without agent evaluation, the system still produces a data-complete draft report with empty scores.
 A human can fill them in.

 Risk and Portfolio Analytics